Oitanny/Oitanny/README.md

 I'm a developer under-development.
 Welcome to my GitHub profile!

 ## About Me
-- 💼 Currently working on: KumuForge
+- 💼 Founder of: KumuForge
-- 🌱 Learning: Artificial Intelligence/Machine Learning
-- 💬 Ask me about: Flutter
-- 📫 How to reach me: (soon)

 ## My Skills
 - Programming Languages: